Skip To Main Content

 MAL585 HONORS ALGEBRA 2 & TRIGONOMETRY

 At an in-depth and accelerated pace, students develop advanced algebra skills through the study functions and their graphs, quadratic, polynomial, exponential and logarithmic equations, rational and radical expressions, exponents/powers, as well as, an introduction to trigonometry.
-Prerequisite: Current mathematics teacher’s approval (full year – 1 credit) 10, 11 & 12.
+Prerequisite: Teacher recommendation. (full year – 1 credit) 10, 11 & 12.

 Students develop advanced algebra skills through the study of functions and their graphs, quadratic equations, rational expressions, radical expressions, exponential and logarithmic equations, and exponents/powers.
-Prerequisite: MGEE005, MGE555 or MGE554 and C+ in MAL004 or MAL005 and teacher recommendation (full year - 1 credit) 10, 11, 12.
+Prerequisite: MGS605, MGS555 or MGS604 and C+ in MAL004 or MAL005 and teacher recommendation (full year - 1 credit) 10, 11, 12.

 Students study topics of limits, derivatives, and integrals and their applications.
-Prerequisite: A- in MCA855 or B+ in MIC955 and current mathematics teacher’s approval (full year – 1 credit) 12.
+Prerequisite: Teacher recommendation (full year – 1 credit) 12.

 MFC953 FUNCTIONS

 Students review and extend Algebra 2 concepts with a focus on quadratic, polynomial, rational, exponential, logarithmic, and radical functions.
-Prerequisites: C- in MAL654 or B in MAL873 and teacher recommendation (½ year/first semester – ½ credit) 12.
+Prerequisites: Teacher recommendation (½ year/first semester – ½ credit) 12.

-Students study lines, planes, angles, triangles, circles and polygons and work with coordinates, three-dimensional geometry, probability, statistics, and data analysis.
-Prerequisite: C+ or higher in MAL004 or MAL005 and teacher recommendation (full year – 1 credit) 10, 11 & 12.
+At an in-depth level and accelerated pace, students study lines, planes, angles, triangles, circles, and polygons and learn about coordinates, three-dimensional geometry, probability, statistics and data analysis.
+Prerequisite: Teacher recommendation; (half year – ½ credit) 10, 11.

 MGS604 PRINCIPLES OF GEOMETRY & ALGEBRA

 Students will reinforce and build on their Algebra skills through their study of foundational Geometry topics.
 Topics include the study of points, and planes as they relate to 2-dimensional and 3-dimensional objects, including area and volume.
 Students also study topics related to probability, statistics, and data analysis.
-Prerequisite: MAL004 and teacher recommendation (full year – 1 credit) 10, 11 & 12.
+Prerequisite: Teacher recommendation (full year – 1 credit) 10, 11 & 12.

 MGS605 HONORS PRINCIPLES OF GEOMETRY & ALGEBRA

 Students will study basic rules of probability and will be able to use them in modeling uncertainty in obtaining and recording data.
-They will be able to utilize graph-ical and numerical summaries of data and will apply the algebra, statistics, and probability principles in the context of sports and games.
-Prerequisites: B+ in MIT623 or B- in MAL873.
-Not appropriate for a student with a B- in MAL654 (½ year/both semesters – ½ credit) 12.
+They will be able to utilize graphical and numerical summaries of data and will apply the algebra, statistics, and probability principles in the context of sports and games.
+Prerequisites: Teacher recommendation (½ year/both semesters – ½ credit) 11, 12.

 MSA804 STATISTICS

 Students learn about the major concepts and tools for collecting, analyzing, and drawing conclusions from data with an emphasis on experiments and applications.
-Prerequisite: C+ in MAL654 or MAL585, or A- in MAL873 and teacher recommendation (full year – 1 credit) 12.
+Prerequisite: Teacher recommendation (full year – 1 credit) 12.

 Students learn standard and nonparametric approaches to statistical analysis; exploratory data analysis, elementary probability, sampling distributions, estimation and hypothesis testing, one- and two-sample procedures, regression and correlation.
-Fee: Cost of textbook.
-Prerequisite: B+ in MFS854 or B- in MCA855 and current mathematics teacher’s approval (full year – 1 credit) 11 & 12.
+Prerequisite: Teacher recommendation (full year – 1 credit) 11 & 12.

 MTR953 TRIGONOMETRY

 Students study the properties of triangles and trigonometric functions focusing upon the six basic trigonometric functions, their inverses, and their graphs from a practical and theoretical point of view.
-Prerequisites: C- in MAL654 or B in MAL873 and teacher recommendation (½ year/second semester – ½ credit) 12.
+Prerequisites: Teacher recommendation (½ year/second semester – ½ credit) 12.

 SAY601 ASTRONOMY